-The creative direction of the swiss milk and cheese packaging design sends the eye directly to the contemporary black and white pattern that covers the body of the animal in question.
+The creative direction of the milk packaging design, swiss cheese packaging design and yogurt packaging design sends the eye directly to the contemporary black and white pattern that covers the body of the animal in question.

 The product logo brings a more cheerful feeling to the visual image of the brand.

 The customized logo is focusing on one of the symbols of this land where high quality milk is produced, more precisely the train that crosses Swiss mountains.

 The handcraft illustrations together with the handwritten typography for the products identifiers have unique and interesting results.

 Working with hands, pencils and other instruments on textured paper, combining old with new, crafted details with computer generated elements gives authenticity and value to the dairy packaging design.